City Hall archaeological discoveries

 The cobblestone drain has been reinstated in the Enoggera Courtyard light-well inside City Hall.

-View photos showing the history of City Hall's site as a slideshow, or view photos individually on Brisbane City Hall's Flickr account.
+View photos showing the history of City Hall's site in the History of the City Hall site Flickr album.
 Photos in this set were taken pre-restoration.

-View all City Hall photos at Brisbane City Hall's photostream.
+View all City Hall photos in the Brisbane City Hall's Flickr account.